NOVA-Team/docs/docs/Mod Development/Blocks.md

 ## Special Interfaces
 ### Syncable
 You may have noticed that BlockStateless implements Syncable.
 This interface allows the block to handle packets easily.
 By implementing Syncable, the block can synchronize between server and client.
 You can override the default methods `read(Packet packet)` and `write(Packet packet)` as shown in the example to read and write custom packets upon synchronization.
-Any variable annotated by `@Sync` will be synced between server and client, as long as you either leave the default methods alone or call "Syncable.super.read(packet);" and "Syncable.super.write(packet);".
+Any variable annotated by `@Sync` will be synced between server and client, as long as you either leave the default methods alone or call "Syncable.super.read(packet);" and "Syncable.super.write(packet);" from your read and write methods respectively.

 ### Stateful
 By default, blocks will be stateless.
 This means that blocks will be unable to retain their variables and state.
 Stateless blocks are more efficient and are appropriate for blocks that are abundant and have no internal logic (e.g: Decoration blocks, ores and resources).
 However, more complex blocks will need to implement `Stateful` interface, which allows it to store its state in the world.

 ### Storable
 Storable allows a block to store its variables when a game saves.
 By implementing `Storable`, the block will be able to use the @Store annotation on variables you want to store.
 Note that not all variables can be properly stored via @Store, so you may need to override `save` and `load` to store the variables in whatever way fits them.
-If you want to use both the annotations and read/write your own custom data, call "Storable.super.read(packet);" and "Storable.super.write(packet);" in your overridden methods.
+If you want to use both the annotations and read/write your own custom data, call "Storable.super.read(packet);" and "Storable.super.write(packet);" in your overridden read/write methods.

-##Rendering
-For rendering you can use the StaticBlockRenderer shown above, make your own or use these

-###RotatedRenderer
+## Rendering
+To render your block you have several options:

+- Use the StaticBlockRenderer
+- Use any of the other built-in NOVA renderers
+- Create your own block renderer

+### StaticBlockRenderer
+This is used for rendering simple blocks with static textures that only update when the block does.

+### RotatedRenderer
 This is for use in combination with the Orientation component, it rotates the rendering of the block to match the rotation stored in the Orientation object.
-If you use this you should also use a function to give multiple textures as there is no point in rotated rendering if the block has the same texture on all sides
+If you use this you should also use a function to give multiple textures as there is no point in rotated rendering if the block has the same texture on all sides.

-##Advanced Example
+## Advanced Example
-This is an example of a block that combines most of the things listed above, it has a collider, is rotatable (and rendered as such) and print it's orientation to the console when rightclicked
+This is an example of a block that combines most of the things listed above, it has a collider, is rotatable (and rendered as such) and print it's orientation to the console when right-clicked.

 ```java
 public class BasicDuster extends Block implements Stateful, Storable, Syncable {